midarrlabs/repository.midarr/README.md

-# kodi-client
+# kodi-addon
-Kodi client for your Midarr server
+Kodi addon for your Midarr server